Every time I get my Costco membership renewal notice in the mail, I remember the best deals at Costco that keep me writing that $60/year check.

 And since we cannot use manufacturer coupons at Costco, we often beat the Costco price by using our coupon at another retailer like Walmart.

-6. Active dry yeast priced so low, you might be able to justify buying two pounds of it.
+6. Red Star active dry yeast at Costco is priced so low, you might want two pounds of it.

 Yeast is one of the best buys at Costco.